TeachBooks/Sphinx-GitHub-Alerts/README.md

 # Sphinx-GitHub-Alerts

-This Sphinx extension converts GitHub alerts to Sphinx admonitions
+This Sphinx extension converts GitHub alerts to Sphinx admonitions.